OiBoii/Interactive-Lab-Hub/Project/readme.md

 ## EXPERIMENTING

 ### SIMPLEST FORM
-Here is an example of what a simlpe MIDI controller.
+For the sake of visualization - here is an example of what a *very simlpe* MIDI controller could look like.

 <img src="fritz.jpg" width=250PX>